-(These forms are confidential and must be returned directly to the School of Education office by the individual completing the document.)
+These forms are confidential and are returned directly to the School of Education by the individual completing the document.

-- 3. Completed Criminal Record Declaration Form from the School of Education office. - 4.
-The candidate's file must also contain an unofficial transcript showing: - a) Minimum CGPA of 2.50 on the 4.00 scale on all courses taken locally and/or transferred into the program, no courses "Incomplete," and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), Specialization, or BEd Minor courses;

-b) Successful completion of a minimum of 50 credits that meet program requirements.
+3. Completed Criminal Record Declaration Form from the School of Education office.

+The candidate's file must also contain an unofficial transcript showing:

+- A. Minimum Cumulative Grade Point Average (CGPA) of 2.50 on the 4.00 scale on all courses taken locally and/ or transferred into the program, no courses incomplete, and no grade lower than "C" (2.0) in professional education (defined as any course with an EDXX prefix), Specialization, or BEd Minor courses; - B. Successful completion of a minimum of 50 credits that meet program requirements.
 These credits must include all of the following professional education courses:

-Elementary: EDIT 250 Technology Skills for Educators EDCI 234 C&I in Elementary School Physical Education EDCI 317 C&I in Elementary School Reading EDCI 318 C&I in Elementary School Language Arts EDCI 336 C&I in Elementary School Fine Arts EDCI 338 C&I in Elementary School Mathematics EDPR 285 Orientation to Teaching EDPS 265 Theories of Development and Learning EDPS 342 Educational Measurements Secondary: EDIT 250 Technology Skills for Educators EDCI 328 Instructional Techniques in Secondary Schools EDPR 285 Orientation to Teaching EDPS 265 Theories of Development and Learning EDPS 342 Educational Measurements AND a minimum of 18 credits in the chosen Specialization and/or BEd Minor.
+Elementary: EDPR 285 Orientation to Teaching

+EDIT 250 Technology Skills for Educators

+EDCI 234 Elementary School Physical Education

+EDCI 317 Elementary School Reading

+EDCI 318 Elementary School Language Arts

+EDCI 336 Elementary School Fine Arts

+EDCI 338 Elementary School Mathematics

+EDPS 265 Theories of Development and Learning

+EDPS 342 Educational Measurements

+Secondary: EDPR 285 Orientation to Teaching

+EDIT 250 Technology Skills for Educators

+EDCI 328 Instructional Techniques in Secondary Schools

+EDPS 265 Theories of Development and Learning

+EDPS 342 Educational Measurements

+nimum of 18 credits in the chosen ion and/or BEd Minor.